-Various chemicals...
+Various chemicals ...

-... are included in the kit.

-- > Potassium aluminium sulfate (potassium alum, or simply alum) crystallizes particularly easily and well. - > Sodium acetate forms pretty, colorless crystalline needles. - Sodium sulfate forms a white powder or colorless crystals, and displays a very unusual effect when it crystallizes.
-(More about that later.) - > Plaster (calcium sulfate) will be used to form "geodes" to grow crystals in, as well as other small shapes that you can make crystals grow on. - > Various dye tablets to color the alum crystals.
+- ... are included in the kit. - > Potassium aluminium sulfate (potassium alum, or simply alum) crystallizes particularly easily and well. - Plaster (calcium sulfate) will be used to form "geodes" to grow crystals in, as well as other small shapes that you can make crystals grow on. - > Glow-in-the-dark alum mixture (15:1, Potassium aluminium sulfate and strontium aluminate) and luminous colors (UV-reactive dyes in yellow and pink) will be used to make crystals with glowing effects. - > Various dye tablets will be used to color the alum crystals.

-The crystal salts were selected because they dissolve easily in water, crystallize quickly and well, and are relatively harmless.
+The crystal salt was selected because it dissolves easily in water, crystallizes quickly and well, and is relatively harmless.
 Nevertheless, you absolutely must pay attention to the safety instructions!
-If your chemicals have formed clumps, it's not a sign of poor quality, but simply means that moisture, most likely from the air, has gotten inside the container.
-That will not affect their function.
-The age of your crystal salts will likewise make no difference.
+If your crystal salt has formed clumps, it's not a sign of poor quality, but simply means that moisture, most likely from the air, has gotten inside the container.
+That will not affect its function.
+The age of your crystal salt will likewise make no difference.